eync/superbro/README.md

 # superbro
-Very minimalistic boilerplate to start the most simplest projects.
+Minimalistic Boilerplate
 Made in mind of mobile-first orientation.

+It's quick and easy to start new projects with Superbro, since it offers many goods of HTML5 and CSS3 out of box.
+It's small library and supports all new browsers.

 ### Features
-- Basic reset
+- CSS reset
-- Responsive grid
 - Clean typography
-- More to come!
+- Grid.css (help of CSS Grid Definition)
+- Settings.css with VAR functions

 ### Todo
-- Viewport support
-- make it Grid compatible with VH/VWs
-- Using var's to make easy col and minmax system for templating
+- Remove all PX and replace them with EMs or VHs
+- Fix the Grid-row system in it